 Processes can be any of the following states :

-- New - The process is in the stage of being created.
+- New - The process is being created.

 PROCESS CONTROL BLOCK